yutui1281461/pulsar/site/docs/latest/deployment/Kubernetes.md

 ## Deploying Pulsar components

-Now that you've set up a Kubernetes cluster, either on [Google Kubernetes Engine](#pulsar-on-google-kubernetes-engine) or on a [custom cluster](#pulsar-on-a-custom-kubernetes-cluster), you can begin deploying the components that make up Pulsar.
-The YAML resource definitions for Pulsar components can be found in the `kubernetes` folder of the [Pulsar source package](/download).
+Now that you've set up a Kubernetes cluster, either on [Google Container Engine](#pulsar-on-google-container-engine) or on a [custom cluster](#pulsar-on-a-custom-kubernetes-cluster), you can begin deploying the components that make up Pulsar.
+The YAML resource definitions for Pulsar components can be found in the `kubernetes` folder of the [Pulsar source package]({{ site.baseurl }}download).

-In that package, there are two sets of resource definitions, one for Google Kubernetes Engine (GKE) in the `deployment/kubernetes/google-kubernetes-engine` folder and one for a custom Kubernetes cluster in the `deployment/kubernetes/generic` folder.
+In that package, there are two sets of resource definitions, one for Google Container Engine (GKE) in the `kubernetes/google-container-engine` folder and one for a custom Kubernetes cluster in the `kubernetes/generic` folder.
 To begin, `cd` into the appropriate folder.

 ### ZooKeeper